How Many Sprays Of Perfume (How Much Is Too Much?)

 Instead, you can promote a long-lasting fragrance by applying perfume directly to the skin.

-While the perfume application may be enticing, it will lead you to add more fragrance even when it’s not necessary.
+While the perfume application may be enticing, it may lead you to add more fragrance than necessary.

 Use Directly On The Skin